pedroig/Parkinsons-Disease-Digital-Biomarker/README.md

 |:----:|
 | Cellphone's coordinate frame |

 In order to facilitate or to obtain a more meaningful feature extraction from the acceleration and the rotation rate, it was applied a rotation using the [quaternion](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/quaternion.py) representation of the gyroscope data.
-This rotation changed the coordinate system from the phone's frame to the world's frame, defining a unique system across all the data samples.
+This rotation changed the coordinate system from the phone's frame to the world's frame, defining a system that is consistent across all the measurements within each experiment.

 One common problem in sensor data is the existence of noise, so to get a smoother signal, it was introduced to the pipeline the option to use wavelet for filtering.
 The most common discrete wavelet families were attempted and the ones that better in each family given the length limitations of the time-series are listed in the table below: